MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 ### -UMGrammar
 This parameter is available only in on-premises Exchange.

-The UMGrammar parameter specifies whether the arbitration mailbox (also called anorganization mailbox) is used for UM directory speech grammar generation for the organization.
+The UMGrammar parameter specifies whether the arbitration mailbox (also called an organization mailbox) is used for UM directory speech grammar generation for the organization.
 UM directory speech grammars will be generated and used on the Mailbox server of this arbitration mailbox.
 UM directory speech grammars are used in speech-enabled directory search features, such as UM auto attendants.
 You can use this parameter only on an arbitration mailbox.

 Valid values are $true or $false.